+34912901845 +34654503682

 Food

-The famous "Mediterranean diet" reflects the eating habits typical of this region, where local ingredients and simple cooking methods combine with a focus on health and balance.
+The famous "Mediterranean diet" reflects the eating customs typical of this region, where local ingredients and simple cooking methods are combined with a focus on health and balance.

-The use of fresh ingredients, such as olive oil, herbs, legumes, fish, and wine, is a common thread throughout the region, promoting a balanced, flavorful, and healthy diet recognized worldwide.
+The use of fresh ingredients, such as olive oil, herbs, legumes, fish and wine, is a common thread throughout the region, promoting a balanced, tasty and healthy diet recognized worldwide.

 THE MOST VISITED PORTS